Skip to main content

 Clare Adamson

-Good morning and welcome the 19th meeting of the Constitution, Europe, External Affairs and Culture Committee in 2024.
+Good morning, and welcome to the second meeting in 2025 of the Constitution, Europe, External Affairs and Culture Committee.

 Constitution, Europe, External Affairs and Culture Committee